When was protection from sexual orientation hate crime introduced?

 How does hate crime affect sentencing?

-Section 146 of the Criminal Justice Act allows an increase in the penalties for homophobic and biphobic hate crimes.
+Section 146 of the Criminal Justice Act 2003 allowed an increase in the penalties for homophobic, lesbophobic and biphobic hate crimes.
 An offence can be ‘aggravated’ by having a hate element.
-The motivation of hate, based on actual or perceived sexual orientation identity is considered during sentencing.
-The possibility of an increase in punishment for a transphobic hate crime was not included in the Act.
+The 2003 Act did not introduce an increase in penalties for transphobic hate crime.

 What is the National LGBT Hate Crime Partnership?

-The project members want to let LGBT+ people know that the law is there to protect them.
+The partnership is committed to informing LGBT+ people that the hate crime law is there to protect them.
 The members work with the police and government.
 This is to make sure they support people in the best way possible if they report an incident